Valheim: A land of opportunity

-CHENNAI: It appears that videogame developers are onto us.
-They have discovered our interest in playing games with a Nordic mythology theme, and noted that references to ‘Odin’ would instantly mean greater concurrent gameplay.
+BENGALURU: It appears that videogame developers are onto us.
+They have discovered our interest in Nordic mythology themes, and noted that references to ‘Odin’ would mean greater concurrent gameplay.
 This week, I played Valheim.
 The game is still in Early Access.
-It is marketed as so: “Valheim!
-Nordic Mythology: Now in a co-operative, survival edition!”

-Quofles (me), as a lonely human, realizes that she needs to innovate to survive.
-The map is undiscovered, and the murky forests hold dangerous creatures in them.
+Valheim yields to my unspoken request.
+The environment is filled with icons that propel me forward.
+Conversation is redundant.
+I am a lone human in new land.
+Quofles (me) realises that she needs to innovate to survive.
+The map is undiscovered, and the forests hold dangerous creatures.
 Warrior need rock, wood, and berry.
 Sometimes, warrior fight.
-It would be unavoidable.

 But the creatures are initially easy to deal with, and they give her craftable items.
-She realizes night is cold.
 She makes a torch that keeps her warm.
-Hugin flies towards her, but as Quofles has adopted the personality of a non- conversational warrior, she pretends to listen till he flies away.
+Hugin flies towards her, but as Quofles is a non-conversational warrior, she pretends to listen till he flies away.

 Anusha Ganapathi